 There are six common dental issues that braces can fix, such as overcrowded teeth, gaps in your teeth, crooked teeth, overbite, and underbite.

-- Underbite.
 An underbite is defined as your lower jaw sticking out past your upper jaw and your teeth overlapping.
-Underbite is usually caused by a skeletal issue or component.
+An underbite is usually caused by a skeletal issue or component.
 If your child sucked their thumbs a lot or if they poked their tongues into the bottom of their teeth constantly, these could be contributing factors.
 This condition can affect your ability to chew properly and speak clearly.

 What Are the Treatment Options?

-- Invisalign.
 Invisalign is an option for people with small or sensitive mouths.
 The Invisalign system is a set of clear retainers that your orthodontist will mold for you.
-They are designed to slowly straighten your teeth over the course of a few months, and you switch them for new ones every two weeks.
+They are designed to slowly straighten your teeth over the course of a few months.
+And you switch them to new ones every two weeks.
 You remove them to eat, floss, and brush your teeth but they are meant to be worn up to 22 hours a day.
 There is no irritation to your lips or gums because they’re molded to slip over your teeth for a snug fit.

-- Retainers.
 A retainer is a custom-made plastic mold that is designed to slip over your teeth, and it is held in place by wires.
 Retainers are used after overbite correction surgery or after your braces or Invisalign comes off.
-These will help keep the teeth where they are supposed to be and stop them from reshifting and destroying all the work that was previously put into them.
+These will help keep the teeth where they are supposed to be.
+And stop them from reshifting and destroying all the work that was previously put into them.
 A retainer should be worn for a year at the minimum after your braces are removed to give your teeth enough time to solidify and bond to their new placement.